Comprehensive Review of Recovery Mode on Nokia C20

 Check Functionality:

-• Test Key Functions: Verify that the device is functioning correctly and that no issues persist after the reset.
+Test Key Functions: After reset, make sure the device is working fine and no issues persist.

 5. Troubleshooting Recovery Mode Issues